iterative/mlem.ai/content/docs/get-started/index.md

 ```

 The model was saved along with some metadata about it: `rf` is the model binary
 and `rf.mlem` is a metafile containing information about the model.
-Let's take a
+We refer to
-look at it:
+this as to "Codification".
+Let's take a look at the metafile:

 <details>